 Public Comment Periods

-Beginning with the February 27, 2023, regular meeting, the Bellingham City Council will schedule a general public comment period as part of each regular meeting agenda.
+The Bellingham City Council holds a general public comment period as part of each regular meeting agenda.

-Members of the public will have three minutes to speak to Council members on topics of their choice, in person or via Zoom.
+Members of the public have three minutes each to speak to Council members on topics of their choice, in person or via Zoom.
+Those wishing to watch or participate remotely should log on to zoom by navigating to cob.org/cczoom when the public comment period begins.
 Agendas for each meeting provide details about how to attend in person or via Zoom.
-General public comments may also be provided in writing through Engage Bellingham or via email to ccmail@cob.org.
+General public comments may also be provided in writing via email to ccmail@cob.org.

 Advance registration to speak during a public comment period is encouraged.
 Speakers who register in advance will be called on first.
 Visit the Public Hearing/Public Comment Registration page to register in advance for speaking during an upcoming public comment period.